Executive Leadership

 Elected Officers

-Navin Manglani Board Chair, Executive Committee Chair
+Navin Manglani Immediate Past Chair

-Navin Manglani is a professor of technology at NYU Stern and runs a company in the venture capital space.
+Navin Manglani is a professor of technology at NYU Stern and runs a company in the ventureå capital space.
 Previously, he worked as a data consultant with a number of companies including Meta (Facebook), NBC, and Dell.
 Navin has also served on several non-profit boards in a leadership capacity prior to joining the PKD Foundation’s Board of Directors.
 Navin holds a BA in economics from Yale University (summa cum laude) and an MBA from Columbia Business School where he was inducted into the Beta Gamma Sigma honors society.

 Navin is a PKD patient and the disease affects multiple of his extended family members.
 After a successful transplant, Navin’s uncle, to whom Navin was very close, died of a brain aneurysm (complication of PKD) at the age of 78.